mirkocoric/mirkocoric.github.io/README.md

 Earlier, at **RealNetworks**, the focus was on messaging intelligence: designing systems capable of processing hundreds of millions of events per day.
 That work contributed to patented solutions in message senders categorization and brand smishing detection.

-I hold a  **PhD in Engineering** with a focus on mathematical optimization.
-It continues to shape how I approach machine learning in production — with an emphasis on system behavior, performance trade-offs, and reliable deployment, primarily in Python within large-scale infrastructures.
+I hold a  **PhD in Engineering** with a focus on design and implementation of versatile large-scale system simulation platforms for optimization and control.
+It continues to shape how I approach machine learning in production — with an emphasis on system behavior, performance trade-offs, and reliable deployment within large-scale infrastructures.

 ---